Telephone numbers in China: Emergency numbers

 In most cities, the emergency numbers assist in Mandarin Chinese and English.

 Starting from 2012 in Shenzhen, an implemented system upgrade to unify three emergency reporting services into one number, 110.
 A similar approach is being installed in more cities in China to make them more convenient.

-Dialing 112, 911, and 999 (outside Beijing without area code 010) plays a recording message about the correct emergency numbers in Chinese and English twice: "For police, dial 110.
-To report a fire, dial 119.
-For ambulance, dial 120.
-To report a traffic accident, dial 122." on China Mobile and China Unicom phones, NO SERVICES will be redirected.
-The error messages "Number does not exist" will be played on China Telecom phones, and NO SERVICES will be redirected.
-However, some local report said that in sometimes, only within Beijing, China Unicom landlines and mobile phones call 010-112 may be successful as reporting service for call failures.
+As 112, 911, and 999 (except Beijing) are not official emergency numbers in China, when dialing them, a recording message is played about correction in Chinese and English twice, but no services are automatically redirected: